This post may contain affiliate links. Please read my disclosure policy.

 Sweet Spiced Roasted Butternut Squash

-- 1 2 pound package peeled, chopped butternut squash (or approximately one large or two medium squash)
+- 2 pounds peeled, chopped butternut squash (1 package or approximately one large or two medium squash)

 - 3 tablespoons olive oil